MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-implementation-planning-usage-scenario-embed-for-your-customers.md

 ### Authentication

 The authentication flow is _non-interactive authentication_ with Azure AD (also known as _silent authentication_).
 Non-interactive authentication means that the app user isn't required to have a Power BI account, and even when they do, it isn't used.
 So a dedicated Azure AD identity, known as the embedding identity, authenticates with Azure AD.
-An embedding identity can be a service principal or a master user account.
+An embedding identity can be a service principal or a master user account (described later).

 The authentication flow attempts to acquire an Azure token in a way in which the authentication service can't prompt the user for additional information.
 Once the app user authenticates with the app (the app can use any authentication method), the app uses the embedding identity to acquire an Azure AD token by using a non-interactive authentication flow.

-Once your app acquires an Azure AD token, it caches it and then uses it to generate an _embed token_.
+Once the app acquires an Azure AD token, it caches it and then uses it to generate an _embed token_.
 An embed token represents facts about Power BI content and how to access them.
 The app uses the embed token to embed content inside an `iframe` HTML element.

 #### Service principal

 An app can use a service principal to acquire an Azure AD token.
 An Azure service principal is a security identity used by apps.
 It defines the access policy and permissions for the app in the Azure AD tenant, enabling core features such as authentication of the app during sign in, and authorization during resource access.
 A service principal can authenticate by using an app secret or certificate.
 A service principal can only use Power BI REST APIs, when the _Allow service principals to use Power BI APIs_ tenant setting is enabled, and the service principal belongs to an allowed group.

 > [!TIP]
-> We recommend that you secure service principals by using certificates for your production apps, rather than secret keys, because it's more secure.
+> We recommend using a service principal for production apps.
+It provides the highest security and for this reason it's the approach recommended by Azure AD.
+Also, it supports better automation and scale and there's less management overhead.
+However, it requires Power BI admin rights to set up and manage.

 #### Master user account